If you do any sort of driving for work, you might be eligible to claim mileage on your taxes.

 The IRS Standard Mileage rate is the standard mileage reimbursement rate set by the IRS each year so that employees, contractors, and employers can use it for tax purposes.
 This rate fluctuates from year to year and applies to vehicles including cars, trucks, and vans.

-- 20 cents per mile driven for medical or moving purposes (up from 18 cents in 2018)
+- 17 cents per mile driven for medical or moving purposes (down 3 cents from 2019)

 - 14 cents per mile driven in service to a charitable organization (currently fixed by Congress)